 ‘B2B’ is a broad term; some B2B industries have been relatively unaffected, while others have been hugely impacted.
 Take B2B manufacturers; if you’re reliant on resellers who aren’t able to operate at the moment, you’re stuck.
 Think about how you can help to support your distribution network right now to help keep your products top of mind with the end consumer.
 For example, can you launch ‘virtual experiences’ of your products?
 Or maybe you can fast track any direct-to-consumer (D2C) plans that you had on the backburner.
 Can you spin up a new brand?
 Or start selling on marketplaces, like Amazon?

 Look at how you can use technology better.
-If your call center is impacted and your field sales staff are unable to conduct business how they usually would, think about utilizing live chat, AI chatbots, and automation.
+If your call centre is impacted and your field sales staff are unable to conduct business how they usually would, think about utilising live chat, AI chatbots and automation.
 These are not as complicated or costly to install as you may think.

-Finally, if you can’t operate right now, become a knowledge center for your field of expertise.
+Finally, if you can’t operate right now, become a knowledge centre for your field of expertise.
 If you can’t sell, educate.

 Let’s say in 4 weeks time the lockdown is lifted and businesses can back to some form of normal, how do we approach this turning point from a marketing perspective, do we just press a button and switch everything back on?

-Prioritize.
+Prioritise.
 For me, I’d see customer retention as a key priority.
 If you have lost clients, how can you win them back?
-The first step is to analyze your data (which is hopefully all stored in your CRM or a snazzy dashboard), and understand what it’s telling you as, right now, account-based marketing can be your new field sales.
-Use the data to understand your customers and prospects, and reach out to them with relevant, personalized information.
+First step is to analyse your data (which is hopefully all stored in your CRM or a snazzy dashboard), and understand what it’s telling you as, right now, account-based marketing can be your new field sales.
+Use the data to understand your customers and prospects, and reach out to them with relevant, personalised information.
 On a simple level, just demonstrate that you understand their challenges and that you can solve them (without cliches and buzzwords – we’re all sick of them); it’s not rocket science.